shacknetisp/kingdoms/README.md

 * unified_inventory is hooked into with a kingdoms button.

 * Most hunger mods will work, the mana bar from magic is placed above the usual hunger bar location.
 * Most mob mods will be compatible with magic's damage system.
-Mobs such as Dungeon Masters should not deal direct damage to nodes, but channel their destruction through the included tnt mod.
+Mobs such as Dungeon Masters should not deal direct damage to nodes (especially protected nodes), but should channel their destruction through the included tnt mod.